 Here are 8 things you need to know about being vegan:

 - It forces you to be creative.
 Cooking becomes a show filled with different vegetables, fruits, seeds, legumes and spices + you finally have a reason to prepare and eat colourful raw vegan pies that are delicious and good for your body.
 Your kitchen becomes your art studio and you unleash your inner artist that is just waiting to create something new and yummy.
+You are surrounded by colors and living food instead of the same old bloody meat and cholesterol-filled eggs.
+I hate cooking but since I need to eat something, I love to play around with spices and create delicious-tasting meals that I’ve never tried before.

 - It lets you live according to your own values.
-We all want to be kind and good to the animals, but only vegans fully open up their hearts and unlock the rest of compassion that is hiding inside of them.
+We all want to be kind and good to other animals, but only vegans fully open up their hearts and unlock the rest of compassion that is hiding inside of them.
 Even non-vegans want to see animals happy, they just happen to be sleeping at the moment and cannot see how their choices affect pigs, cows, turkeys and others.

 - It makes you healthier.
 Eating a whole plant-based diet that is high in carbohydrates and low in processed sugar and processed fat, is healthy and can reverse certain diseases.
 There is so much science out there that I will only point you in one direction – NutritionFacts.Org.

 - It shows you the best of humanity.
-You meet people who risk their lives to save the animals who are suffering and you meet people whose sole purpose is to bring equality among all species and help farm animals who are abused and used for human greed and vanity.
+You meet people who risk their lives to save other animals who are suffering and you meet people whose sole purpose is to bring equality among all species and help farm animals who are abused and used for human greed and vanity.

 You are the only one who can make this decision in your life and the more you are aware of how your choices affect others, the better decision you can make.